k0smik0/ulysses/library/common/Readme.md

 us.search();

-List<PlaceHere> placesHere = us.getSearchResult();</pre>
+List<PlaceHere> placesHere = us.getResult();</pre>

-where PlaceHere is class storing search result and distance from geolocation used:
+where PlaceHere is a class storing search result and distance from geolocation used:
 <pre>
 private PlaceHere {
 	Place place; // google places